Chris Bedia

-Chris Vianney Ryan Bilé Bedia (born 5 March 1996) is an Ivorian professional footballer who plays as a forward for Swiss Super League club Young Boys on loan from German side Union Berlin.
+Chris Vianney Ryan Bilé Bedia (born 5 March 1996) is an Ivorian professional footballer who plays as a forward for UAE Pro League club Al-Nasr.
 He represented the Ivory Coast under-20s in the 2015 Toulon Tournament.

 Club career

 Tours

 Bedia started his career at the age of 18 with Tours FC in Ligue 2.
 Despite scoring a brace against Brest, he was unable to establish himself and thus transferred to Sporting Charleroi.

 Sporting Charleroi

 After his move to Belgium, Bedia had a strong first season but was subsequently rarely utilized.
 As a result, he was initially loaned to S.V.
 Zulte Waregem.
 However, in 17 games, he failed to score a single goal and returned to Charleroi.
 Despite being used more frequently after a change in coaching staff, the club loaned him to ES Troyes AC on 14 August 2019.
 Even there, the purchase option was not exercised, and Bedia returned once again to Charleroi.

 He was loaned out again, this time to Sochaux.
 Having played a strong season there, Montpellier HSC expressed interest in signing the striker.